gbv/login-server/README.md

 The token itself will contain a `user` property (which either contains information about the currently logged in user, or is null if the user is not logged in) and a `sessionID` property which is needed to authenticate within a [WebSocket](#websocket) connection.

 ## WebSocket
-The WebSocket API at base URL `/` sends events about the current user and can be used for requests alternative to the [HTTP API](#http-api).
+The WebSocket API at base URL `/` sends events about the current user or session.
 Events are sent as JSON-encoded strings that look like this:

 ```json
 {